Highly Capable Services

 Creative ability to make unusual connections among ideas and concepts;

 Ability to learn very quickly in their area(s) of intellectual strength.

-It is not necessary to nominate kindergarten students--we will administer the screener as part of our school district’s assessment practice.
-You may choose to opt your child out of the kindergarten screener by completing the "opt out" form.
+It is not necessary to nominate kindergarten students--we will use the WaKIDS fall assessment as the initial screener as part of our school district’s assessment practice.
+We will use WaKIDS results along with classroom performance data and learning characteristics to select about 30% of the kindergarten class to participate in additional screening (CogAT 7 screener).
+This will happen in February.
+You may choose to opt your child out of the kindergarten CogAT screener by completing the "opt out" form.

 If you have any questions, please contact the highly capable coordinator at your child’s school: